 It becomes easier for large dogs to gain weight due to a sedentary lifestyle that leads to dangerous health problems.
 You can plan a dog walk in addition to one hour of exercise daily.

-Running, jumping to fetch, use of staircase are some basic play activities suitable for a fully-grown Labrador.
+Running, jumping to fetch, and using a staircase are basic play activities for a fully-grown Labrador.
 Younger dogs may have underdeveloped bones.
 So, you can have a shorter exercise for 5-15 minutes, depending on their age.

 3. Healthy diet:

 You do not want an obese dog with health issues due to overeating.
-Look for dog food rich in vitamins, minerals, and fiber.
+Please look for dog food rich in vitamins, minerals, and fiber.

 It supports the age, size, and activity level of your dog.
 You can complement the primary food with treats high in fish oil to serve Omega-3 fatty acids.
-Fish supplements are beneficial and help maintain the dog’s healthy skin, hair, and bones.
+Fish supplements help maintain the dog’s healthy skin, hair, and bones.

 4. Professional training: